solaeus/dust/README.md

 ## The Dust Programming Language

-It should not take long for a new user to learn the language, especially with the assistance of the shell.
-If your editor supports tree sitter, you can use [tree-sitter-dust] for syntax highlighting and completion support.
-Aside from this guide, the best way to learn dust is to read the examples and tests to get a better idea of what dust can do.
+Dust is easy to learn.
+Aside from this guide, the best way to learn Dust is to read the examples and tests to get a better idea of what it can do.

 ### Declaring Variables